 Comprehensive Wisconsin Coverage

-CARA provides risk assessments for 95 unique public health departments (101 total jurisdiction entries including multi-county secondary mappings) across the state of Wisconsin, organized into 7 Healthcare Emergency Readiness Coalition (HERC) regions.
+- 95 unique public health departments (101 total jurisdiction entries including multi-county secondary mappings)

 - 84 local health departments